mischavandenburg/homelab/README.md

 ## Current Goals

+* set up a vault solution for secrets
 * add more hardware
 * start running a few applications
+* set up loki
 * look into exposing an app using a cloudflared tunnel

 ## Achieved Goals